Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Christian Beauvoir over 2 years ago
+Christian Beauvoir almost 3 years ago

 Sample script: “Hello, my name is Christian Beauvoir and I am an Oakland resident.
 I am one of the many supporters of the Reparations for Black Students resolution and I am opposed to OUSD’s attempt to balance the budget on the back of our Black students.
 Hands off our schools!”